 Remotely Piloted Aircraft System (RPAS).
-A remotely piloted aircraft, its associated remote pilot stations, the required command and control links and any other components as specified in the type design.
+A remotely piloted aircraft, its associated remote pilot station(s), the required C2 Link(s) and any other components as specified in the type design.

 Remotely Piloted Aircraft visual observer.
 A trained and competent person designated by the operator who, by visual observation of the unmanned aircraft, assists the remote pilot in the safe conduct of the flight.